Season 2 of HBO Max’s The Flight Attendant won’t come in for a landing for another year or so.

 Seeing as Season 1 was based on the 2018 Chris Bohjalian novel, “I think that a second adventure would look something like if there were a whole new book, another Cassie Bowden: Flight Attendant adventure,” showrunner Steve Yockey told TVLine.
 “What new trouble can she kind of stumble into, like a male Hitchcock protagonist?
 How can she get caught up in something that’s bigger than herself?”

-As the admitted alcoholic Cassie’s emotional arc, Cuoco told TVLine, “she is going to be trying to live a sober life.
+As for admitted alcoholic Cassie’s emotional arc, Cuoco told TVLine, “she is going to be trying to live a sober life.
 But as we know, she’s very impatient, so she thinks that things are going to be super-easy, that this is going to be no big deal, and she’s going to realize really fast that this is going to be a lifelong struggle for her.”

 The idea of a “mind palace” storytelling device will continue into Season 2 “in some way, shape, or form” though “it would look different,” Yockey said.
 Just don’t expect Michiel Huisman’s dearly departed Alex to be chatting with Cassie the second time around.